iboyko21/frontend-application-design/chapter2/README.md

 # Chapter 2: Components and the Virtual DOM

-Modern front-end frameworks are powerful because they manage the rendering of the application in the browser as data become.
+Modern front-end frameworks are powerful because they manage the rendering of the application in the browser based on user interaction.
 All frameworks achieve this by adding a layer of abstraction between the application and the document object model (DOM).
 This layer of abstraction is typically called the Virtual DOM.

 In this chapter we will build a very simple Virtual DOM, and use it to render components.

 To illustrate the Virtual DOM, this chapter will guide you through the creation of a to-do list application.
 The application has the following user stories:

-1. As a user, I want to add an item to my todo list.
+1. <a name="user-story-1"></a>As a user, I want to add an item to my todo list.
     * Type up to 50 characters in a single line text input.
     * Pressing the "Enter" key adds the item to the bottom of the list
     * After adding the item, the text input clears